Significant Growth Opportunities In India’s Renewable Energy Market: What Seforall Reports Reveal

 Prestigious 765 kV Substations Project

-Secured a major 765 kV substations project from Pigicil, further cementing its position as a leader in high-voltage power solutions.
+Secured a major 765 kV substations project from PGCIL, further cementing its position as a leader in high-voltage power solutions.

 Future Outlook for India’s Renewable Energy Market